 Appendix D TBC Commands

 The TUFLOW Boundary Control File (.tbc) includes commands and data inputs to set boundaries and initial conditions, it is read into the .tcf using the Boundary Control File command.
 For more information on the .tbc see Section 4.2.6.
 Boundaries and initial conditions are discussed in Chapter 8.
-The available TBC commands are detailed in Table D.1.
+The available TBC commands are listed below and are detailed in Table D.1.

 Table D.1: TUFLOW Classic/HPC TBC Commands